 Blog and Twitter

 From 2010 to early 2013, I blogged at Deep Sea News, the web's leading marine science blog.
+(I still occasionally post on scientific topics, but have largely left blogging due to my current job in policy.)
 In the past, I have blogged at The Oyster's Garter and at Double X, a women-focused spinoff of Slate Magazine.

 Here are a few examples of my informal writing:

 Does the "Great Pacific Garbage Patch" exist?
 (January 10th, 2011) and Three Ways of Looking at the Great Pacific Garbage Patch (August 20, 2012).
 Two explanations aimed at a general audience of the true nature of the "garbage patch."

 Don't Panic: Sustainable seafood and the American outlaw (December 29th, 2010).
 An exploration of sustainable seafood through the lens of Legal Seafood's "Outlawed Seafood" dinner.
 Published in The Best Science Writing Online 2012.